 Then, he displayed people’s submissions on the screen and the team guessed who is who just from the three brands.
 It’s fun to identify people, plus everyone gets to share something about themselves.
 You’ll definitely learn a lot of interesting stuff about each other.

 It doesn’t necessarily have to be about brands.
 It can be music, hobbies, movies, etc.

 Have you heard of Fika?
 It’s a Swedish word often interpreted as ‘a coffee and cake break’.

 For Swedes, however, it is much more than that.
 It’s about taking a break from everything for a while and enjoying quality time with friends or colleagues over a cup of coffee or tea.

 Take Fika to an online environment.
-You can call it however you like – virtual watercooler talks, virtual happy hour – your choice.
+You can call it whatever you like – virtual watercooler talks, virtual happy hour – it’s your choice.

 But be sure to schedule an informal team catch-up from time to time just to chat with your teammates about something other than work.
 In remote times, it will help you feel less isolated.